dmaisano/craigslist-clone/README.md

 Primarily checkout into smaller feature branches and would merge them back into master.

 For the purpose of this small demo I did not really need to revisit older branches to pick up where I left off / add new features or update logic once done.
-If I had t
+If I had to revist features or sections of the application to further expand on the existing logic, I would merge in the latest changes from the master branch to keep everything up to date.

 ## Images